Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 #### Modifiers to be held after the One-Shot Term

-To prevent mouse interaction, OSoS modifiers using Shift and/or Ctrl unregister their modifier(s) as soon as they are released.
+To prevent mouse interaction, OSoS modifiers using Shift and/or Ctrl unregister their modifier as soon as they are released.
 If the one-shot behaviour is triggered, the modifier will be sent alongside the other key.

 <img src="png/OSoS 5.png" width="600">

-For OSoS modifiers using neither Shift or Ctrl, the modifier is sent all the way.
+For OSoS modifiers using neither Shift nor Ctrl, the modifier remains registered.

 <img src="png/OSoS 6.png" width="600">